 Old-school horror, the kind that makes you laugh and squirm in equal measure, is frightfully hard to come by these days.
-Either a film doesn’t have the charm to pull off an enjoyable venture into grotesque fun, or it lacks the balls and brains to relay a truly horrifying tale.
-Arguably No One Lives is a failed attempt at the latter with enough self-awareness and genius scripting to settle quite comfortably into the structure of an old barmy hot-pot of blood and chaos.
+Either a film doesn’t have the charm to pull off an enjoyable venture into the grotesque, or it lacks the balls and brains to relay a truly horrifying venture.
+Arguably No One Lives is a failed attempt at the latter with enough self-awareness and genius scripting to thankfully settle quite comfortably into the structure of an old barmy hot-pot of blood and chaos.

 Make no mistake, even with its strong element of black comedy and laughable outlandishness, No One Lives is gorgeous in all its gory glory.
-An ironic B-movie set-up of hunters and hunted crossing path is wired to send us on an often humorous trail of destruction.
-Nodding to a hundred horror pictures with every brutal dispatch whilst making room for its own inventive brand of brutality is no easy task.
+An ironic B-movie set up of hunters and hunters crossing path is wired to send us on an often humorous trail of destruction.
+Nodding to a hundred horror pictures with every brutal dispatch whilst making room for its own inventive brand of brutality, is no easy task.
 There are a few stomach churners and a kind of gleeful gore-hounding that comes hand in hand with any nostalgic trip into horror.

-There’s nothing worse than when a film treats its audience like shit, spoon-feeding them tiny little portions of totally flat action or dumb.
-No One Lives is quick, skilled and charitable with its clever moments and great action.
-There’s no weight put on the clever moments, no slowing down the cart for us to enjoy the scenery, Kitamura is very nonchalant in his regard for how well put together the film is.
-There’s no finger-sucking moments of ‘look how well we did here’ or over -mulling moments of dramatic tension and that is very attractive.
-Except from a perhaps unfulfilled finale, the film is consistently surprising.
-Don’t watch the trailer, if you can, just go watch the film.
+There’s nothing worse than when a film treats its audience like shit, spoon-feeding them tiny little portions of totally flat action or smarts.
+No One Lives is quick, skilled and charitable with both.
+There’s no weight put on the clever moments, no slowing down the cart for us to enjoy the scenery, Kitamura’s very nonchalant in his regard for how well put together the film is.
+There’s no finger-sucking moments of ‘look how well we did here’ or over -sucking moments of dramatic tension and that’s very attractive.
+Except from a perhaps unfulfilling finale and some dull murders, the film is consistently surprising.
+Don’t watch the trailer, just go watch the film.

 There is no guilt whatsoever in enjoying, nay loving, this heartfelt ode to 70s and 80s cult “crap”.
 Not one jot of remorse in loving every second of a rollercoaster of surprise, intrigue, and thrill led by a superb unrelenting pace, punctuated by great performance, and laced with dark humour that proves this is nothing if not wholly enjoyable.

-Stars: Luke Evans, Adelaide Clemens, Lee Tergesen, Derek Magyar
+Starring.
+Luke Evans, Adelaide Clemens, Lee Tergesen, Gary Grubbs